ArdOnat/WeatherApp/README.md

 I designed 4 different modules for having clean and scalable modules.

-1 - Core Module (Yellow Layer of Uncle Bob's Architecture) Module that keeps entities

 <img width="843" alt="Screen Shot 2021-09-07 at 22 19 55" src="https://user-images.githubusercontent.com/37045606/132953531-47c026bf-a79d-4341-a3e7-ac657cae1558.png">

+1 - Core Module (Yellow Layer of Uncle Bob's Architecture) Module that keeps entities that will be used by multiple modules.
+In Clean Architecture principle, it is very important that these entities do not depend on any other moduoe.